 What information can you share?

-- Protected information in an NDA doesn’t mean that everything is a secret.
+- Protected information in a nondisclosure agreement doesn’t mean that everything is a secret.
 There may be other parts of the project that would be appropriate to share with the public.
 For example, a company may be able to post a client logo on their website.
 But, they cannot expose specifics about what they did for the client.

 Who are the parties involved?

 - Once everyone knows an agreement exists, they need to know all of the parties required to keep the secrets.
 This is pretty easy when there are just a few individuals involved.
 However, if the agreement is with a company, anyone in that company who is allowed to receive or use the sensitive information should also know about the agreement and be expected to adhere to it.

 - The NDA should be available to those who are bound by it in case they need to review or reference it.
 This can be located in your company’s wiki, for example.